 The Master programme consists of 4 semesters and takes 24 months overall.
 It is based on lectures combined with exercises.
 The exercises are based as much as possible on real life studies.
 The lectures and the exercises will provide students with a deep theoretical understanding of the transportation system.

 The programme includes a project seminar.
 The project seminar provides the opportunity to explore scientific investigations and practical solutions in an experimental environment.
 In an international and interdisciplinary group, the participants will be asked to work out a survey concept and realize a field work as well as to analyse and discuss their findings with lecturers/research staff.

-An 8-weeks internship in transportation related industry or authority together with a 4-month master’s thesis complete the programme.
+An internship of 150 hours in transportation related industry or authority together with a 4-month master’s thesis complete the programme.

 Brief programme overview:

 Full time programme running over 24 months with:

 º 3 semester of course works (including a project seminar)